enspirit/makefile-for-monorepos/README.md

 > A normal prerequisite makes two statements: first, it imposes an order in which recipes will be invoked: the recipes for all prerequisites of a target will be completed before the recipe for the target is run.
 Second, it imposes a dependency relationship: if any prerequisite is newer than the target, then the target is considered out-of-date and must be rebuilt.

 In other terms this means that since the recipe that builds our docker image finishes by touching the sentinel file, make will know:
-* that if the file is there, it doesn't have to build the image again
+* if the file is there, it doesn't have to build the image again
-* that if our sentinel file is older than our Dockerfile (the prerequisite for our sentinel), then we do need a rebuild.
+* if our sentinel file is older than our Dockerfile (the prerequisite for our sentinel), then we do need a rebuild.